 Second Norfolk Southern train derails in Ohio

-About 20 cars from a Norfolk Southern cargo train derailed in Ohio on Saturday, one month after the disastrous East Palestine derailment.
+A Norfolk Southern train derailed in Ohio on Saturday, 4 March, the second such incident in just over a month.

-Hazmat crews and emergency services responded after the 212-car freight train came off tracks near Springfield, Clark County at about 5pm on Saturday.
+Officials ordered residents close to the crash site near Springfield to shelter in place.

-Residents within 1,000 feet of the derailment near the Clark County Fairgrounds were ordered to shelter in place.
+It follows the 3 February derailment in East Palestine, in which millions of pounds of toxic chemicals were released into the environment and thousands of people had to evacuate their homes.

 Up next